natdarke/base-config/README.md

 * A developer can mount a volume from their local machine inside a container, thereby allowing them to work on local code but have that code used within an application container/service
 * Docker Compose provides a convenient way to do this in a yml file

-### Set Up App on Local Host
+### Prepare Dev Environment

-> This process can also be used for testing
+> This process should also be used for testing

 1. Install and Configure Git
     ```